1. Appointing Committees

 Graduate Student Travel Scholarships Committee

-The members of this committee select recipients of the competitively awarded travel scholarships to attend the MPSA Annual Conference.
+The members of this five-person committee select recipients of the competitively awarded, $500 travel scholarships for graduate students to attend the MPSA Annual Conference.
+(Apply here).

 · John Bohte Travel Scholarship.